TheRenegadeCoder/sample-programs-website/docs/projects/longest-common-subsequence/elixir/index.md

 end

 LongestCommonSubsequence.main()

 ```

 {% endraw %}

-[Longest Common Subsequence](https://sampleprograms.io/projects/longest-common-subsequence) in [Elixir](https://sampleprograms.io/languages/elixir) was written by:
+Longest Common Subsequence in [Elixir](https://sampleprograms.io/languages/elixir) was written by:

 - Ann
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 00:49:15.
-The solution was first committed on Oct 14 2019 07:19:41.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution